-Risk Assessment: ISP School, Battle Lone Working Home visits/working offsite ate: 28 November Hazard/Risk Who is at risk?
-How can the hazard cause harm?
-Normal Control Measures Are no contro measu place Y/N/N/In place l ıres in Lone working: Working offsite alone Home Visits Adults Colleagues Accident/injury, delayed assistance in an emergency Physical assault/verbal abuse Cuts/abrasions, muscular skeletal and other physical injuries Home visits background information on the family is gathered beforehand, a specific risk assessment conducted where necessary Where higher risks are identified visits not to be conducted alone Reduce the time spent working alone so far as is reasonable practicable All adults to be aware of lone working policy and procedures Mobile phone charged and switched on Staff own experience and training in recognising signs of aggression and avoiding/deescalating this Regular supervision and debrief Yes Yes
+Risk Assessment for: ISP School Lone working Date: July 2024 Home visits/working offsite Assessment by: Carole Cox Head Hazard/Risk Who is at risk?
+Teacher How can the hazard cause harm?
+Accident/injury, Normal control Measures • Home visits Are no contro measu Y/N/NA In place bl Working offsite alone Home visits colleagues delayed assistance in emergency Physical assault/verbal abuse Cuts/abrasions, muscular skeletal and other physical injuries background information on the family is gathered beforehand, a specific risk assessment conducted where necessary Where higher risk identified visits not to be conducted alone Reduced time spent working alone so far as is reasonably practicable All staff to be familiar with the lone working procedures Mobile phone available charged and switched on Contact point is available in office Staff own experience and training in recognising signs of aggression and avoiding/de-escalating this Regular supervision and arrangements for debrief/feedback from staff